 A responsive design responds to changes in browser width by re-adjusting the design elements to fit the available space.
 On mobile phones, this process is automatic; the site checks for the available space and then presents itself in the ideal arrangement.

 Adaptive design has multiple fixed layout sizes.
 When the site detects the available space, it selects the layout most appropriate for the screen.
 For example, if the app is opened on a mobile device the site chooses the best layout for that screen.
 In adaptive design, it’s normal to develop six designs for the six most common screen widths; 320, 480, 760, 960, 1200, and 1600 pixels.

 Native mobile apps are the most common type of app.
-They are built for specific platforms (i.e. Apple or Android) and are written in languages that the platform accepts.
+They are built for specific platforms (i.e., Apple or Android) and are written in languages that the platform accepts.
 For example, Swift and Objective-C for native iOS apps and Java or Kotlin for native Android apps.
 Most companies will invest in native mobile app development because of the many benefits offered in comparison to other types of apps.

-Carefully and thoughtfully select the functions and features your app requires.
-Filling your interface, with unnecessary buttons, images and icons can burden users with too much information.
-As there isn’t as much real estate on mobile devices as there is on desktops, it’s essential to get rid of anything that isn’t key to the functionality of the app.
-In other words, if it doesn’t help the user achieve their end goal, cut it out.
+Carefully and thoughtfully select what functions and features are needed for your native app.
+Filling your interface with unnecessary buttons, images, and icons can burden users with too much information.
+As there isn’t as much real estate on mobile devices as there is on desktops, it’s essential to get rid of anything that isn’t key to the app’s functionality.
+If it doesn’t help the user achieve their end goal, cut it out.
 This will ensure your users find your app easy to comprehend, allowing them to see a clear-cut purpose to your product.